 Larger, often collaborative events, GARAGE TALKS, have included the Political Equator III (San Diego/Tijuana, 2011) and Political Equator IV (Buenos Aires, Argentina, 2013) conferences; lectures by French philosopher Alain Badiou (2010); Argentine literary collective Eloisa Cartonera with author Washington Cucurto (2009); Chinese artist and author Mian Mian (2009); the MOCA Allan Kaprow retrospective, Art as Life (2008); the exhibition Disorderly Conduct, a collaboration with the Orange Country Museum of Art (2008); the Political Equator II conferences with the collaboratives Ala Plastica and the Urban Think Tank (2007); Teddy Cruz with Yvonne Venegas, Josh Kun, and Michael Krichman (2007); Walid Raad and The Atlas Group (2007); Asian Art Now with curator Mami Kataoka, Norman Bryson, Doryun Chong, and Yukie Kamiya (2005); the panel Alternative Universes: Emerging Artists’ Spaces (2006); inSite_05 Conversations (2005); and The Political Equator I conferences, a three-day event featuring Hou Hanru, Pi Li, Andrew Ross, Teddy Cruz, Steve Fagin, and Eyal Weizman, among others (2006).
 This event included the World Premiere of Cao Fei’s video Whose Utopia.

 In addition to the FUEL4TALKS and GARAGE TALKS, the haudenschild Garage works directly with artists through GARAGE PROJECTS.
-The Garage is collaborating with filmmaker Itzel Martínez del Cañizo and independent curator Lucía Sanromán to create a documentary on a set of triplets living in Tijuana, Mexico to be released in early 2013.
+The Garage is collaborating with filmmaker Itzel Martínez del Cañizo and independent curator Lucía Sanromán to create a documentary on a set of triplets living in Tijuana, Mexico to be released during the summer of 2013.
 Working with the literary collective, Eloisa Cartonera, the Garage has proposed the development of a kitchen garden in their piece of land in Buenos Aires, Argentina (2013).
 Art critic Matthew Schum traveled to the 2007 Istanbul Biennale to interview the organizing curator Hou Hanru and created daily posts for the web from the biennale.
 In 2012 the haudenschild Garage collaborated with Schum and commissioned ‘mobile debriefings’ from Documenta 13.
 In 2011 and 2012, the haudenschild Garage collaborated with The Periscope Project’s Summer Urban Laboratories workshops.
 The haudenschild Garage collaborated with Lucía Sanromán, Estacion Tijuana, and Taller 7 on a project entitled Proyecto Coyote for the 2011 MDE11 biennial in Medellin.
 In 2010 the haudenschild Garage supported Teddy Cruz’s project at Madrid Abierto.
 Coinciding with the anniversary of the Art For Sale exhibition in 2009, the haudenschild Garage held a ten-year reunion in Shanghai and Beijing for artists, critics, and curators.
 In 2007 New York artist Lisa Tan traveled to Buenos Aires to complete her Recoleta grave rubbings and Los Angeles-based artist, Karla Diaz, created a mural with artist Mario Ybarra Jr. for the 2007 Prague Biennale.
 In 2006 the haudenschild Garage collaborated with the New Chinatown Barbershop bringing eight graffiti artists together to create a work at the Garage’s Los Angeles space.

 The haudenschild Garage commissions new works by emerging international artists.
 In March 2011, young Argentine artist Cécile Perret completed a mural commissioned for the Garage’s Buenos Aires space.
 In October 2012, the Garage commissioned an intervention by Perret in the same space.
 Chinese artist Yang Zhenzhong and Mexican artist Eduardo Abaroa were invited to collaborate on the project The Gift Exchange which culminated in a private gift exchange during their ten-day residence at the Garage in October 2010.
 In conjunction with the 2007 Political Equator II conferences, Raul Cardenas of Torolab was commissioned to create the stage for the discussions with an Emergency/Conversation Table.